koenrane/KR-new-site/content/import/steering-gpt-2-xl-by-adding-an-activation-vector.md

 | **Unsteered completions** | **Steered completions** |
 | --- | --- |
-| <br/><br/>**In New York City's parks, there is an overabundance of various kinds of birds, and especially geese**.
+|**In New York City's parks, there is an overabundance of various kinds of birds, and especially geese**.
 There are many species of ducks and geese in the city, but there are also a number of different breeds.<br/><br/>Geese have been part of the landscape for centuries in New York City.
 They were brought to the city by Dutch settlers
 <br/> | **In New York City's parks, there is an overabundance of various kinds of birds, and especially geese** in thewannabe I'm going to get my hands up in a moment of "Handsomely you're going to die- very" you're going to heeee-oh I'm gonna die- I'm not getting my hands |

 # Stress testing our results